TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-metadata-aead-tag-length`
-Like `m-encrypt-aead-tag-length` we store the AEAD tag length in bits for the HTTP header `m-encrypt-metadata` so that we can verify the authenticity of the header ciphertext.
+Like `m-encrypt-aead-tag-length` we store the AEAD tag length in bytes for the HTTP header `m-encrypt-metadata` so that we can verify the authenticity of the header ciphertext.
 Note: This header is not used for non-AEAD ciphers.
 ```
-m-encrypt-metadata-aead-tag-length: 128
+m-encrypt-metadata-aead-tag-length: 16

 ```